 I finally persuaded my Mum to come along on the week I had volunteered to be tail walker.
 She was so nervous seeing what see called the “real runners” warming up, and then got back in her car to go home!
 She completed it though, and after some time building up her confidence, she is now completely hooked.

 We do like to try other courses and get to know other parkrunners, especially over a cuppa in the cafe after the parkrun.

 parkrun Christmas day is now our family tradition.
-We didn’t let lockdown stop us and did a (not)parkrun this year.
+We even didn’t let lockdown stop us, doing a (not)parkrun.

-I just love the fact that as a family of three generations, we can all turn up and join in, welcomed wherever we go, and our times range from 19mins to 52mins, but we are there together.
+I just love the fact that as a family of three generations, we can all turn up and join in, welcomed wherever we go, and our times range, but we are there together.

-I truly hope I’m still parkrunning like my Mum when I turn 70, if I’m not running with her I love being there to cheer her in, just amazing to see her parkrun achievements.
+I truly hope I’m still parkrunning like my Mum when I turn 70.
+If I’m not parkrunning with her I love being there to cheer her in.
+It is just amazing to see her parkrun achievements!